Israel these days seems to be increasingly at odds with a good portion of the rest of the world. In just the past few months it has quarreled with:

 - Sweden over comments by its foreign minister who has called for an investigation into extrajudicial executions of Palestinians;

 - college campus student groups supporting the BDS movement;

-- academic associations who have issued calls for academic boycotts of Israeli universities;
+- academic associations that have issued calls for academic boycotts of Israeli universities;

 - Brazil over its refusal to recognize an Israeli ambassador who hails from the right-wing Israeli settler movement;

-- The EU over labeling of products from Israeli settlements.
+- The EU over the labeling of products from Israeli settlements.